Karlskrona: Rail transport

-The city being one of the most important in Sweden, with in particular a large shipyard, the need for railway was great.
+As Karlskrona belonged to the most important cities in Sweden in the 19th century, particularly due to its large shipyard, it needed a railway connection.
 The city received its first railway line in 1874, connecting it to Växjö, which itself was connected since 1865 to the main line Södra stambanan.
 The line then came to the north of the city center of Karlskrona.
 The shipyard, further south, was connected in 1888, thanks to an underground line of 2 km, but the line closed in 1990.
 This line is now part of the Kust till Kust banan, linking Göteborg and Kalmar.
 The town received a new railway line in 1889 when the future Blekinge kustbana, linking Kristianstad to Karlskrona, was built.

 Maritime transport

 There is a regular ferry service from Karlskrona to Gdynia in Poland, operated by Stena Line, with an average of two return trips per day.
 This line carries nearly 500,000 people a year.
 The port of Karlskrona also serves the archipelago of Blekinge.